You're viewing Apigee Edge documentation.

 To change your proxy's target endpoint:

-- Select your getstarted proxy from the list.
-If you don't see your proxy in the list, be sure that you selected the right organization, as described in A word about organizations.
+- Select your getstarted proxy from the list to display the API proxy details.
+If you don't see your proxy in the list, be sure that you selected the right organization, as described in Switching between organizations.

 Click the Develop tab: